TIMMINS SYMPHONY ORCHESTRA

 Accessibility, Adaptability & Flexibility, Balance, Challenge, Inclusivity, Enjoyment, Fun & Celebration, Progressive Approach, Self Sustaining, Working Together

-The Timmins Symphony Orchestra began in 1979 under the baton of the late Emil First and it was formed by an ambitious group of musicians and supporters who were inspired after a successful woodwind recital in the July of that year.
-Past conductors including Tony Ciccone, Roy Takayesu, Matthew Jones and the late Geoffrey James Lee have led the orchestra and chorus throughout the years.
-Concert posters of days gone by bring back fond memories of wonderful performances.
+The Timmins Symphony Orchestra began in 1979 under the baton of the late Emil First.
+It was formed by an ambitious group of musicians and supporters who were inspired after a successful woodwind recital in the July of that year.
+Past conductors include Dr. Joshua Wood.
+Matthew Jones, the late Geoffrey James Lee, Roy Takayesu, and Tony Ciccone.

-Our present music director Dr. Joshua Wood comes to us from southern Ontario with fresh and inspiring ideas and set skills that will guaranty a continued success for our ensembles.
-The over 50 community players are mentored by a core group of professional musicians who are also on Faculty with the School of Music.
+Our present music director Andrei Popkov comes to us from Russia via Newfoundland with fresh and inspiring ideas and skills that will guarantee a continued success for our ensembles.
+The over 40 community players are mentored by a core group of professional musicians who are also on faculty with the School of Music.

-The Timmins Symphony Chorus was formed by Matthew Jones in 2004 and its membership has grown to upwards of 45 members.
+The Timmins Symphony Chorus was formed in 2004.
 A crowd pleaser, the Chorus has performed such ambitious works as Beethoven's 9th Symphony, Mozart's Requiem, Fauré's Requiem, Gilbert & Sullivan's Pirates of Penzance and selections from Carmina Burana.
-The Chorus’ bi-annual showcase performance of Messiah has garnered full houses at its accessible pay-what-you-can performance.